LordK1/Trakt.tv/README.md

 - [AppCompat]

 ##Demonstration:
-In this simple sample I just try to use moset up to dated technology in android developmet, As Android developer you alwase must be aware of what's going on, some convictional solutions cause some big issues in the future.
+In this simple sample I just try to use most up to dated technologies, third parties and libraries in android development, As as Android developer you always must be aware of what's going on, some momentary solutions cause some big issues in the future.